Dr. Carl Rogers, a pioneering psychologist, once posed a question to a group of couples: “When did you last feel genuinely heard by your partner?”

 How many of us are already planning our rejoinder while the other person is still speaking?
 Therefore, how are we supposed to listen to that individual while planning our response to them?

 I am aware because I have done it.
-While a friend is sharing an experience with me, I find myself racking my brain for a like experience to share with her rather than paying close attention to what she is saying.
+While a friend is sharing an experience with me, I find myself racking my brain for a like experience to share with her rather than practicing active listening and truly engaging in our relationship.

 When I do, I’m so eager to tell her that it makes her experience seem pointless.